rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

   ![argocd-todolist-2.png](./images/argocd-todolist-2.png)

-10. You can verify the little ToDoList Application is running and behaving as expected by navigating to the url of the app.
+10. You can verify the little todolist application is running and behaving as expected by navigating to the url of the app.
 Go back to your `code-server` and run the following command in the terminal:

     ```bash
     echo https://$(oc get route/todolist -n <USER_NAME>-mlops --template='{{.spec.host}}')
     ```

+  _You can CMD/CTRL + click on the URL to open it in a new browser tab._

 🪄🪄 Magic!
 You now have a GitOps controller - Argo CD and got it to manually deploy an application for you.
 Next up, we’ll make Argo CD do some more GitOps 🪄🪄